Heal the Bay Aquarium Science Camp

 About

-Heal the Bay Aquarium Science Camp includes hands-on activities such as Bird Detectives, Microscopic Animal Observation, Permeability Experiment, Animal Pelt Investigation, and an “Invisible Ink” Experiment.
-Campers take part in Beach Exploration + Cleanup, the “Find the Sea Serpent” game, Ocean Comic Craft, an Ocean Layers Experiment, Plankton Poetry, a Living Infrastructure Activity, and take-home crafts.
-The program also features “Sea”-cret Agent Ocean Explorers and Forts & Fish – The Quest for Conservation!, where campers step into the role of an oceanic secret agent with hands-on experiments, “undercover” field activities, and “top-secret” encounters with marine animals.
+Heal the Bay Aquarium Science Camp includes activities such as Bird Detectives, Microscopic Animal Observation, Permeability Experiment, Animal Pelt Investigation, an “Invisible Ink” Experiment, and Beach Exploration + Cleanup.
+Campers also take part in take-home crafts, the “Find the Sea Serpent” game, an Ocean Comic Craft, an Ocean Layers Experiment, Plankton Poetry, and a Living Infrastructure Activity.
+Camp kits and T-shirts are handed out to campers enrolled for several days and/or a full camp week on the camper’s final day of camp.

 • Ages: 5–13 years old